CinnamonBagels/sdfpjuly/README.md

 * Parentheses evaluation

 ### JSON
-Your task is to implement a JSON interpreter that, when given a JSON algebraic data type, will output a String that represents that JSON structure
+Your task is to implement a JSON interpreter that, when given a JSON algebraic data type, will output a String that represents that JSON structure (or literal)

 For starters:
 ```